 KJ-52's Newest Release " Mental" -written by: David Schrader

-The title cut featuring Tedashii (Reach Records) and Producer Sol Glow Activatur ( aka Solomon Olds ) runs full speed into that chaos—they say we crazy but we don’t care—while the arcade-like track thumps, shifts pitch, and hustles to catch up with KJ’s rapid fire defense of God’s greatness: He came in as the Lion King, but you treat Him like Hello Kitty.
+The title cut featuring Tedashii (Reach Records) and Producer Soul Glow Activatur ( aka Solomon Olds ) runs full speed into that chaos—they say we crazy but we don’t care—, its a cutting edge musical track.

 “It feels like this world has gone mental, like up is down and right is wrong,” says KJ.
 “My hope is that through Mental people will understand that there is calm in the midst of the chaos.
 More than anything, we need to renew our minds, set them on that Higher Power.

 ”The first radio single “Tonight” treats listeners to an untapped side of KJ-52 as he sings (rather than raps) about fresh starts over a club groove, dabbling in electronic dance music.
-Right now, tonight, I’m giving everything to You.
-I’m going on a whole new path, running on a whole new track.
+Currently Tonight is featured as the theme music for ESPN's MONDAY NIGHT FOOTBALL SEASON .

 “One definition of insanity is doing the same thing over and over and expecting different results,” KJ says.
 “It’s been cool with Mental and especially ‘Tonight’ to try something unexpected and get some people’s attention who may not have heard me before.

 Mental takes its deepest plunge into the human psyche on “Misfit Toys,” featuring fellow Floridian rap duo Social Club has an atmospheric trip toward hope that shouts out to the skate kids, emos, straight kids, weirdoes, gay kids, losers, broke down zeroes . . .don’t you forget you are loved.